beniman8/content-management-system/README.md

 agent can manage their own leads.

 ** This Django is heavily commented and is meant for learning purpose **

+Shout out to just django for teaching this on youtube !!!!

 <br>